Father’s Day 2022: Top Things To Do In San Francisco

 About The Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC, NJ.com and Radio.com.
+Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC, NJ.com, and Radio.com.
 He earned a Media Fellowship from Stanford University in 2012.

 Comments are closed.